riazhedayati/beautiful-jekyll/_posts/2017-08-25-monitor-southwest-flight-prices.md

 ### Defining our initial purchase
-For the code below we will use a simple example and track just one flight.
+For this post we will use a simple example and track just one flight.
 Let’s say I purchased a flight from Raleigh, NC to Portland, OR on December 9th for $204, departing at 7:15am and arriving at 12:00pm.
-Let's load the necessary packages and define these as objects in our environment.
+First we'll load the necessary packages and define our purchased flight details within our environment.

 <pre><code class="language-r line-numbers">#load packages
 library(RSelenium)